 - Food or other debris wedged in your teeth.
 Organic and inorganic matter wedged in your teeth can cause pressure between the teeth.

-- Teething or wisdom teeth crowning.
+- Teething or wisdom teeth erupting.
 If you have wisdom teeth coming in, as well as breaking through the gums, they may be pressing against other teeth.

 - Temporomandibular joint disorders.
 TMJ is classified as pain in your jaw joint, but can also affect your teeth.

 - Gum disease.
-Gum diseases such as gingivitis or periodontal disease can cause toothaches or pain.
+Gum diseases like gingivitis or periodontal disease can cause toothaches or pain.

 - Grinding.
 You may grind or clench your teeth at night which can cause additional pain.

-Depending on what caused your toothache, your dentist will determine a treatment that best fits your condition.
+Depending on what caused your toothache, a dentist will determine a treatment that best fits your condition.
 If you have tooth decay, they may clean out and fill a cavity in your tooth.

-Make sure to consult your dentist if your toothache lasts more than two days or causes you severe discomfort.
+Make sure to consult a dentist if your toothache lasts more than 2 days or causes you severe discomfort.